jessicacosta07/jessicacosta07/README.md

 ### Hello!
 I'm Jessica
 -----

-Master's degree in Ciência da Computação
+Master's degree in Science Computer

-Bachelor's degree in Sistemas de Informação
+Bachelor's degree in Information Systems

 I seek to improve my knowledge on the following topic: Programming.